Seattle: Demographics

-Map of racial distribution in Seattle, 2010 U.S. Census.
+A racial distribution map of Seattle, 2010 U.S. Census.
 Each dot is 25 people:

 Seattle's foreign-born population grew 40% between the 1990 and 2000 censuses.
 The Chinese population in the Seattle area has origins in mainland China, Hong Kong, Southeast Asia, and Taiwan.
 The earliest Chinese-Americans that came in the late 19th and early 20th centuries were almost entirely from Guangdong Province.
-The Seattle area is also home to a large Vietnamese population of more than 55,000 residents, as well as over 30,000 Somali immigrants.
-The Seattle-Tacoma area is also home to one of the largest Cambodian communities in the United States, numbering about 19,000 Cambodian Americans, and one of the largest Samoan communities in the mainland U.S., with over 15,000 people having Samoan ancestry.
-Additionally, the Seattle area had the highest percentage of self-identified mixed-race people of any large metropolitan area in the United States, according to the 2000 United States Census Bureau.
-According to a 2012 HistoryLink study, Seattle's 98118 ZIP code (in the Columbia City neighborhood) was one of the most diverse ZIP Code Tabulation Areas in the United States.
+In 2007, the Seattle area was also home to a large Vietnamese population of more than 55,000 residents.
+In 2013, there were over 30,000 Somali immigrants.

+In 2004, the Seattle-Tacoma area was home to one of the largest Cambodian communities in the United States, numbering about 19,000 Cambodian Americans.
+In 2010, Seattle had one of the largest Samoan communities in the mainland U.S., with over 15,000 people having Samoan ancestry.
+In 2000, Seattle area had the highest percentage of self-identified mixed-race people of any large metropolitan area in the United States.
+In 2012, Seattle's 98118 ZIP code, in the Columbia City neighborhood, was one of the most diverse ZIP Code Tabulation Areas in the United States.

-According to the ACS 1-year estimates, in 2018, the median income of a city household was $93,481, and the median income for a family was $130,656.
+In 2018, the median income of a Seattle household was $93,481, and the median income for a family was $130,656.
 11.0% of the population and 6.6% of families were below the poverty line.
 Of people living in poverty, 11.4% were under the age of 18 and 10.9% were 65 or older.